Enforced fire safety inspections by Council

 - The building owner is responsible for ensuring the Order is complied with, while tenants may have certain legal obligations under various lease/contract arrangements.

-- Except in cases of an emergency, Cumberland Council will issue a 'notice of intention' to issue an Order prior to it being given.
+- Except in cases of an emergency, Cumberland City Council will issue a 'notice of intention' to issue an Order prior to it being given.
 The owner can then discuss the terms of the proposed Order with Council.

 - The owner can be represented by a legal practitioner or an agent.